mrscams/backend-Gift-Challange/backend/README.md

 example:
 Jessica receives a Meal distribution from Apple with the amount of $50 on 01/01/2020, the distribution ends on 02/28/2021.

-* Implement one or two functions allowing companies to distribute gift and meal deposits to a user if the company balance allows it.
+* Implement one or two functions allowing companies to distribute gift and meal deposits to a user if the company's balance allows it.
-* Implement a function to calculate the user's balance.
+* Implement a function to calculate the user balance.